Solana (SOL) Price Prediction 2023, 2024, 2025 till 2030: Can SOL reach 100USD again?

 Solana is also called an Ethereum killer, and is one of the mostly used blockchain platform for NFTs after Ethereum.
 However, there are flaws too: Solana is more centralised, and the it faces frequent network congestions.
 Solana has a live hate relationship with many crypto investors and in this post we will find out why.

 Before that, for those who do not know anything about Solana, let’s check what is Solana, and what are the Solana price prediction for 2023, 2024, 2025 till 2030.

-Solana is a layer 1 blockchain protocol that uses Rust, C++, and C as its programming langauge.
+Solana is a layer 1 blockchain protocol that uses Rust, C++, and C as its programming language.

 The open source project Solana is putting into practise a brand-new, high-performance, permissionless blockchain.
 The Solana Foundation, whose corporate offices are located in Geneva, Switzerland, looks after the open source project.

-Solana claims it can handle more than 50000 transactions per second (TPS), compared to Ethereum’s TPS of 27.
+Solana claims it can handle more than 50000 transactions per second (TPS), compared to Ethereum’s TPS of 27 (but is it the reality?
+We will find that out later).
 It gained popularity because of the cheap transaction fee, and ofcourse the community.

 A Solana Cluster: What Is It?